-- 1. disclosure of estimated percent streamflow reduction and duration of reduction, - 2. discussion of the effects of single pumping operations, or multiple pumping operations at the same location. - 3. proposed alternatives and discussion to prevent adverse effects (e.g. reduction in hose diameter, reduction in total intake at one location, described allowances for recharge time, and alternative water drafting locations), - 4. conditions for operators to include an operations log kept on the water truck containing the following information: Date, Time, Pump Rate, Filling Time, Screen Cleaned, Screen Conditions, and Bypass flow observations, - 5. a statement by the RPF for a pre-operations field review with the operator to discuss the conditions in the water drafting plan. - (3) Intakes shall be screened in Class I and Class II waters.
+1. disclosure of estimated percent streamflow reduction and duration of reduction,

+2. discussion of the effects of single pumping operations, or multiple pumping operations at the same location,

+3. proposed alternatives and discussion to prevent adverse effects (e.g. reduction in hose diameter, reduction in total intake at one location, described allowances for recharge time, and alternative water drafting locations),

+4. conditions for operators to include an operations log kept on the water truck containing the following information: Date, Time, Pump Rate, Filling Time, Screen Cleaned, Screen Conditions, and Bypass flow observations,

+5. a statement by the RPF for a pre-operations field review with the operator to discuss the conditions in the water drafting plan.

+(3) Intakes shall be screened in Class I and Class II waters.
 Screens shall be designed to prevent the entrainment or impingement of all life stages of fish or amphibians.
-Screen specifications shall be included in the plan. - (4) Approaches to drafting locations within a WLPZ shall be surfaced with rock or other suitable material to avoid generation of sediment. - (s) No timber operations are allowed in a WLPZ, or within any ELZ or EEZ designated for watercourse or lake protection, under emergency notices or exemption notices except for hauling on existing roads, road maintenance, and operations conducted for public safety.
+Screen specifications shall be included in the plan.

+(4) Approaches to drafting locations within a WLPZ shall be surfaced with rock or other suitable material to avoid generation of sediment.

+(s) No timber operations are allowed in a WLPZ, or within any ELZ or EEZ designated for watercourse or lake protection, under emergency notices or exemption notices except for hauling on existing roads, road maintenance, and operations conducted for public safety, construction or reconstruction of approved watercourse crossings, temporary crossings of dry Class III watercourses which do not require a "Streambed Alteration Agreement" under the Fish and Game Code or forest conditions requiring harvesting that is approved by a letter of concurrence from DFG and the National Marine Fisheries Service.

-- (t) No salvage logging is allowed in a WLPZ without an approved HCP, an SYP, or an approved plan that contains a section that sets forth objectives, goals, and measurable results for streamside salvage operations. - (u) Nonstandard practices (i.e., waivers, exceptions, in-lieu practices, and alternative practices) shall comply with the goal set forth in subsection (a) above as well as with the other requirements set forth in the rules. - (v) The Director may approve alternatives provided the alternative practice will achieve the goal of this section.
-The Director shall not accept for inclusion in a plan any alternative practice as described in this section where two or more agencies listed in 4582.6 of the PRC and 14 CCR 1037.3 have submitted written comments which lead to the Director's conclusion that the proposed alternative will not meet the goal of this section and the agency(ies) participated in the review of the plan, including an on-the-ground inspection. - (w) Other measures that would effectively achieve the goal set forth in 14 CCR 916.9(a) [936.9(a), 956.9(a)] may be approved in accordance with 14 CCR 916.6 [936.6, 956.6]. - (x) The provisions of 14 CCR 916.9 [936.9, 956.9] shall not apply to a plan that is subject to an incidental take permit based upon an approved Habitat Conservation Plan that addresses anadromous salmonid protection. - (y) This section shall expire on December 31, 2001.
+(t) No salvage logging is allowed in a WLPZ without an approved HCP, an SYP, or an approved plan that contains a section that sets forth objectives, goals, and measurable results for streamside salvage operations.

+(u) Nonstandard practices (i.e., waivers, exceptions, in-lieu practices, and alternative practices) shall comply with the goal set forth in subsection (a) above as well as with the other requirements set forth in the rules.

+(v) The Director may approve alternatives provided the alternative practice will achieve the goal of this section.
+The Director shall not accept for inclusion in a plan any alternative practice as described in this section where two or more agencies listed in 4582.6 of the PRC and 14 CCR 1037.3 have submitted written comments which lead to the Director's conclusion that the proposed alternative will not meet the goal of this section and the agency(ies) participated in the review of the plan, including an on-the-ground inspection. (w) Other measures that would effectively achieve the goal set forth in 14 CCR 916.9(a) [936.9(a),

+956.9(a) may be approved in accordance with 14 CCR 916.6 [936.6, 956.6].

+(x) The provisions of 14 CCR 916.9 [936.9, 956.9] shall not apply to a plan that is subject to an incidental take permit based upon an approved Habitat Conservation Plan that addresses anadromous salmonid protection.

+(y) This section shall expire on December 31, 2002.